timurrrr/86buttdrop/README.md

 **PSA:** SendCutSend updated their geometry requirements, and is no longer accepting this design file.\
-Expect an update to the provided zips in the next few weeks - sorry about that!
+Expect an update to the provided zips in the next few weeks - sorry about that!\
+See [Issue #1](https://github.com/timurrrr/86buttdrop/issues/1) for the details and a suggested workaround if you're in a rush.

 1. Use "Metals > Steel > 4130 Chromoly > 4.8 mm".
 1. No services, no finishing.